-- i) The concept of charge and levy of Goods and Service Tax - ii) The concept of supply and computation of tax liability of Goods and Service Tax.
+- 1. The concept of charge and levy of Goods and Service Tax - 2.
+The concept of supply and computation of tax liability of Goods and Service Tax. - 3.
+Payment methods of GST and various Forms of GST returns etc

-Unit Contents I Introduction to GST: Constitutional Background of GST; GST Network (GSTN); GST online portal.
+3. P ayment methods of GST and various Forms of GST returns etc. Unit Content I Introduction to GST: Constitutional Background of GST; GST Network (GSTN); GST online portal.
 Registration: Procedure of registration; Procedure for making application of registration; Procedure of verification of application and its approval; Physical verification of business premises; Procedure for issuance of registration certificate; Suo Motu Registration; Method of authentication; Assignment of unique identity number to certain special entities; Deemed Registration; Amendment of Registration; Cancellation or suspension of Registration.
 II Concept of Taxable Supply; Exempt Supply; Non-taxable Supply; Inward supply; Outward Supply; inter-State and Intra-State supplies; Zero-rated supplies; Taxability of mixed and composite supply.
 Place of Supply: Need for determination of place of supply; Place of supply of goods in domestic transactions i.e. within India; Place of Supply of Services: General provisions [Section 12(1) and (2)] Time of Supply: Time of supply of goods under forward charge; Time of supply of services under forward Charge; change in the rate of tax in respect of supply of goods or services.
 Taxable Supply: Value of Taxable Supply; Inclusions in the value of supply; Exclusions in the value of supply; Computation of value of taxable supply.
-III Input Tax Credit: Concept of Input Tax Credit; Eligibility and conditions for availing Input Tax Credit; Time limit for availing of

-ITC, Reversal of Input Tax credit in case of non-payment of consideration; Case studies on input tax credit eligibility; Tax liability for Goods in transit.
+III Input Tax Credit: Concept of Input Tax Credit; Eligibility and conditions for availing Input Tax Credit; Time limit for availing of ITC, Reversal of Input Tax credit in case of non-payment of consideration; Case studies on input tax credit eligibility; Tax liability for Goods in transit.
 Accounts & Records: Accounts and other records; E-Records, Records prescribed by the Rules; Period of retention of accounts; Manner of maintaining accounts; Procedure of Generation and maintenance of electronic records; Invoice; Credit Note and Debit Note.
+GST Returns: Returns and due dates for filing GSTR-1, GSTR-3B, GSTR-4 and GST CMP-08; Procedure of e-filing of GST Returns GSTR-1, GSTR-3B, GSTR-4 and GST CMP-08.
+IV Payment of Tax, TDS and TCS: Manner of payment of tax, interest, penalty and other amounts [Section 49]; Electronic Cash Ledger; Electronics Credit Ledger; Electronic Liability Ledger; Concept of Common Portal Identification Number (CPIN), Challan Identification Number (CIN), Bank Reference Number (BRN), Electronic Focal Point Branch (E-FPB); Interest on delayed payment of tax; Concept of Tax deduction at source (TDS) and Tax Collection at Source (TCS); Difference between TDS and TCS; Due dates of payment of GST; Process of Online Payment of GST through Challans.